Chris Crane

-Christopher T. Crane (born April 18, 1986) is a former American football quarterback who played for the Milwaukee Iron of the Arena Football League.
+Christopher T. Crane (born April 18, 1986) is an American former professional football quarterback who played for the Milwaukee Iron of the Arena Football League (AFL).
 He was signed by the Indianapolis Colts as an undrafted free agent in 2009.
 He played college football at Boston College.

-Early years
+Early life

 Crane was a four-year starter for the Trinity Shamrocks.
 He holds the Trinity career records for completions (313), passing yards (4,320) and touchdown passes (45).
 During his senior season, Crane completed 101 of 170 passes for 1,291 yards, 17 passing touchdowns, and also had seven rushing touchdowns.
-Crane had a 31-11 overall record at quarterback and played in the 2003 Pennsylvania East-West All-Star Game.
+Crane had a 31–11 overall record at quarterback and played in the 2003 Pennsylvania East-West All-Star Game.

 Crane was a member of the Trinity basketball team that won the PIAA Class AA state championship in 2003, his junior season, and he totaled 1,483 career points.

 College career

 Crane was redshirted during the 2004 season at Boston College.
 In 2005, was the third-string quarterback behind Matt Ryan and Quinton Porter.
 He saw action in one game, completing three of four pass attempts for 42 yards and one rush for eight yards against Ball State.